-Peter Giliberti Animation Director
+Peter Giliberti Head of Animation

 ‘Passionate’, ‘clever’ and ‘artistic’ are a few words that can be used to describe Peter Giliberti, Animation Director at SPINVFX.
 He began his illustrious career twenty years ago in traditional animation for children’s television shows, and later moved into 3D character animation where his innate understanding of the psychology of movement and his unique application of real-world references has provided a great framework for his success on such productions as Sam Raimi’s Spider-Man trilogy (2002-2007), Hancock (2008), and Watchmen (2009), among many others.

 Peter spent a total of 7 years working alongside some of the biggest names in visual effects at Los Angeles’ Sony Pictures where he quickly demonstrated his unparalleled talent.
-His work on Spider-man (2002) earned him a promotion to Lead Animator after he delivered the famous, continuous finale shot of Spider-man swinging through the New York City skyline – a shot that remains one of the most iconic in superhero movie history.
-His vision was so critical to the consistent quality of the franchise that after working on the second installment and moving to Toronto, he was asked to return to Los Angeles for Spider-man 3 (2007).
+His work on Spider-Man (2002) earned him a promotion to Lead Animator after he delivered the famous, continuous finale shot of Spider-man swinging through the New York City skyline – a shot that remains one of the most iconic in superhero movie history.
+His vision was so critical to the consistent quality of the franchise that after working on the second instalment and moving to Toronto, he was asked to return to Los Angeles for Spider-Man 3 (2007).

-Notwithstanding his work with Oscar winning teams that include Spider-man 2, winner of the 2005 Academy Award for ‘Best Visual Effects’, and Sony Animations’ short The ChubbChubbs, which won the 2002 Academy Award for ‘Best Animated Short Film’, Peter has always displayed a quiet confidence when working with his team.
+Notwithstanding his work with Oscar winning teams that include Spider-Man 2, winner of the 2005 Academy Award for ‘Best Visual Effects’, and Sony Animations’ short The ChubbChubbs, which won the 2002 Academy Award for ‘Best Animated Short Film’, Peter has always displayed a quiet confidence when working with his team.
 His leadership style is defined by giving his teammates room to grow and stretch their imaginations while ensuring that the client’s vision is maintained, if not exceeded.